Here’s an obscure but reportedly effective treatment used by integrative medicine practitioners for joint and spinal pain

 Depending on where the doctor receives prolotherapy training, the pattern of time between injections can vary from one-two weeks to four-six weeks.
 According to King, the frequency of treatments and where the doctor studied this modality are two important questions that patients should ask a provider before starting treatments.

 Sudden and excruciating back pain sent Theresa Sawyer through all the conventional treatments, including three epidurals, the maximum that a person can have in a year, all without relief.
 After a year of debilitating pain caused by a herniated disk pressing on the sciatic nerve, she was walking with a cane and her quality of life was deteriorating.
 She and her orthopedic doctor spoke about the options.
-It was either surgery — with a 50/50 chance that she would continue to be in pain — or referral to a colleague, in this case Dr. Zeiger.
+It was either surgery — with a 50/50 chance that she would continue to be in pain — or referral to a colleague, in this case, Dr. Zeiger.
 Sawyer was not an aficionado of alternative modalities, but she was determined to explore every avenue before succumbing to surgery.

 Sawyer says, “We started with acupuncture for several months and the pain lessened, but at a certain point, I reached a plateau.
 That was when he [Zeiger] started educating me about the options, including prolotherapy.
 He gave me all kinds of articles to read; we had intellectual discussions about the issues…It’s a difficult treatment, and he gave me plenty of time to consider it.
-I knew for the treatment to be successful, I had to believe the treatment would work, that it was possible to live without pain.
+I knew for the treatment to be successful, I had to believe that treatment would work, and that it was possible to live without pain.

 “He explained what the body needed to do to heal, how the treatment creates an atmosphere of infection so that the body’s defenses are brought in to repair itself.
 All this information helped me make an informed decision.
 He raised my level of thinking for a better way of life.”

 In late summer 1999, her treatments concluded.
 “I haven’t had significant back pain since receiving the first treatment, just the occasional twinge.
 I no longer need a cane.
-I play golf now, live an active life, play with my grandchildren.
+I play golf now, live an active life, and play with my grandchildren.
 Although it’s a difficult procedure, the results are worth it.”

 Lloyd R. Saterski, M.D., editor-in-chief of The Pain Clinic Journal, editorializes in the April 2000 issue about issues that have kept lrit from becoming more common in mainstream medicine.
 Partially it’s about money.
 Says Saterski, “One has to look at how medical research gets done in the United States.
 There has to be money directed into a project…Prolotherapy, which uses simple and readily available compounds, has never attracted the interest of pharmaceutical companies or device manufacturers….”

 Moreover, doctors who practice prolotherapy are not intent on accumulating evidence for studies but are rather focusing on the clinical care of their patients.
-Saterski notes that, “In the trenches, the physician is thrust daily into situations where patients with intractable symptoms beg for help.
+Saterski notes that “In the trenches, the physician is thrust daily into situations where patients with intractable symptoms beg for help.
 In such situations, it is difficult for clinicians [practicing prolotherapy] to perform research with [double blind] and placebo controls, the standards of allopathic medicine.”

 That said, some studies have been done.
 Recently Kenneth D. Reeves, M.D. and Khatab Hassanein, Ph.D. have published placebo-controlled, double-blind studies of dextrose prolotherapy, one reporting on osteoarthritic thumb and finger joints (published in The Journal of Alternative and Complementary Medicine, Vol 6, #4, 2000, pg 311) and another for knee osteoarthritis (published in Alternative Therapies, Vol 6, #2, March 2000, pg 68).
 Both concluded that dextrose prolotherapy was clinically effective and safe in treating these problems, including clinically and statistically significant improvements in knee osteoarthritis.